schwering/sat/README.md

 Then run `./sat-[naive|up|cdcl] [-e] <cnf-file>`.
 The optional flag `-e` makes the solver enumerate all solutions.
 The input file must be in DIMACS CNF format.
-You can get a few sample files from <http://www.cse.unsw.edu.au/~cschwering/sat/>.

 There are probably still a few bugs in the solvers.
 Let me know if you find one.